RomaneTh/back/README.md

 - Download the .Net SDK 6
 - On the root directory, run ``docker-compose up -d --build``
 - Go to src/Boilerplate.Api folder (``cd src/Boilerplate.Api``) and run ``dotnet run``
-- App is accessible athttp://localhost:5000
+- Api is accessible at http://localhost:5000
 - Visit http://localhost:5000/api-docs to access the application's swagger

 # Authentication
 In this project, some routes requires authentication/authorization.
 For that, you will have to use the ``api/user/authenticate`` route to obtain the JWT.
 As default, you have three users, modifiable in DB.json

 1.
 	- email: romane.thu@gmail.com
 	- password: Password123!

 2.
 	- email: example2@gmail.com
 	- password: Password123!

 3.
 	- email: example3@gmail.com
 	- password: Password123!